 Apply to start a chapter

-Local CreativeMornings events are run by passionate volunteer organizers and their teams.
-We work closely with every organizer, so there is a formal application process to start an official chapter in your city.
+Local CreativeMornings events are run by passionate volunteer hosts and their teams.
+We work closely with every host, so there is a formal application process to start an official chapter in your city.

 CM offers an opportunity to bring together your local creative community, connect what’s going on in your city with the broader creative world, and join a network of talented organizers that spans six continents.